palantir/conjure-java/readme.md

 ## Example generated objects

 Conjure-java objects are always immutable and thread-safe.
+Fields are never null; instead, Java 8 Optionals are used.
 JSON serialization is handled using [Jackson](https://github.com/FasterXML/jackson) annotations.

 - **Conjure object: [ManyFieldExample](./conjure-java-core/src/integrationInput/java/com/palantir/product/ManyFieldExample.java)**

   Objects can only be instantiated using the builder pattern, or by deserializing from JSON.
-Fields can never be null, instead, Java 8 Optionals are used to represent values that may or may not be present.

     ```java
     ManyFieldExample example = ManyFieldExample.builder()